American World University

-American World University (AWU) is an unaccredited institution offering post-secondary education programs by distance learning.
+American World University (AWU) is an institution offering post-secondary education programs by distance learning.
 It has no physical campus.
 It awards academic degrees.
 In January 2000 American World University offered "all degrees" for $1,000 as a "New Years Special".

 History

-In 1990, Maxine Asher founded AWU, which operated out of a Rapid City, South Dakota office until 2000, when an increase in Iowa standards for post-secondary institutions led it to relocate to Pascagoula, Mississippi.
+In 1990, Maxine Asher founded AWU, which operated out of a Rapid City, South Dakota, office until 2000, when an increase in Iowa standards for post-secondary institutions led it to relocate to Pascagoula, Mississippi.
 Asher herself was based in California and died in 2016.

 As of 2017, its current office address is 400 South Beverly Drive, Suite 214 in Beverly Hills, California.